vdevmt/al-advanced-tools-suite/README.md

     - Custom namespaces defined in `ATS.DefaultNamespaces` setting.
 * `ATS.NamespaceMandatory`: Enable or disable errors for missing namespace declarations in AL objects (default = false).
 This setting will be used only if the `ATS.EnableNamespaceDiagnostics` setting is enabled;
 * `ATS.URLForwardingRules`: Conversion rules used by command `ATS: Run Business Central without publishing` to run Business Central Client with different URL instead of the URL defined into launch.json for each configuration (Public URL or http to https conversion);
-* `ATS.HideRegionStatusBar`: Controls the visibility of the status bar with document regions info.
+* `ATS.ShowRegionsOnStatusBar`: If you are using Regions on your code you can view the region path of the current line in the status bar.

 # Requirements
 * AL Language extension